crustio/crust-wiki/docs/isolationNode.md

 **The work report in mainnet requires handling fees.** Under normal circumstances, each Member will perform 24 workload reporting transactions per day, which brings a lot of handling fees.
 For this reason, the Crust network provides a Benefit module that exempts workload reporting fees.
 Group owners can reduce or waive member handling fees by locking CRUs. **Each Member** needs to lock 18CRU for fee reduction.
 However, considering the unstable reporting of workload, it is recommended to lock 24CRU~30CRU to ensure that the fee is completely free.

-Enter [Crust APPS](https://apps.crust.network), select 'Account', select the 'Benefit' module, find the group created before, and click 'Increase lookup', as follows:
+Enter [Crust APPS](https://apps.crust.network), select 'Account', select the 'Benefit' module, find the group created before, and click 'Increase lockup', as follows:

 ![pic](assets/mining/benefit_lockup1.png)